ldclabs/ic-oss/src/ic_oss/README.md

 `ic-oss` is the Rust version of the client SDK for the ic-oss cluster.

+## Documentation

+For detailed documentation, please visit: https://docs.rs/ic-oss

 ## License

 Copyright © 2024-2025 [LDC Labs](https://github.com/ldclabs).

-`ldclabs/ic-oss` is licensed under the MIT License.
-See [LICENSE](../../LICENSE-MIT) for the full license text.
+Licensed under the MIT License.
+See [LICENSE](../../LICENSE-MIT) for details.